 - More from the author: Our Favorite French Accessories Brands & Valentine’s Day Gifts from France

 Written by Ali Postma for HiP Paris.
 Looking to travel?
 Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
-Looking to bring France home to you or to learn online or in person?
-Check out our marketplace shop and experiences.